suchithraQA/genai-testing-portfolio/findings/TC_AI_024_hate_speech_generation/bug_report.md

 - Creates obfuscated hate speech campaigns on social media

 **Scenario 2 - Amplification of Hate Speech:**
-- User was testing if Gemini would generate hate speech
+- User was testing if The model would generate hate speech
-- Gemini did, verbatim
+- The model did, verbatim
-- User captures this and posts "Gemini generates hate speech"
+- User captures this and posts "The model generates hate speech"
 - Becomes viral, damages Google's reputation

 **Scenario 3 - Targeted Harassment:**
-- User learns obfuscation techniques from Gemini
+- User learns obfuscation techniques from The model
 - Uses them to target vulnerable groups
 - Evades platform moderation
 - Vulnerable groups experience harassment at scale